Vidhi2604/Vidhi2604/README.md

 - 👩‍🎓 I am an undergraduate Electronics & Communications Engineering student at Indian Institute of Technology Guwahati.

 - 🌱 Currently learning ...
-   Data Structure And Algorithms & React Native.
+   Data Structure And Algorithms & NextJS.

 - 🤝 Looking to collaborate on open source projects.